Max Schoening

 Max is a dedicated advocate for his clients, with a longstanding commitment to defending and upholding human rights.

-As a trial attorney with the Federal Defenders of San Diego, he represented the indigent accused, securing favorable dispositions in numerous cases.
-Max won a jury trial as the lead attorney in a felony drug case, and briefed, argued, and won a Ninth Circuit appeal in a felony immigration case.
-In scores of other matters, Max negotiated and litigated to obtain outright dismissals of felonies or charge reductions to misdemeanors.
+As a trial attorney with the Federal Defenders of San Diego, Max represented the indigent accused, securing favorable dispositions in numerous cases.
+He won a jury trial as the lead attorney in a felony drug case and briefed, argued, and won a Ninth Circuit appeal in a felony immigration case.
+In scores of other matters, he negotiated and litigated to obtain outright dismissals of felonies or charge reductions to misdemeanors.

-Max joined the Federal Defenders after serving as a federal law clerk for the Honorable Myron H. Thompson, in the Middle District of Alabama.
-Previously, in law school, he defended noncitizens facing deportation and represented an asylum seeker and petitioner for a sentence reduction under the Three Strikes Law who were ultimately granted relief.
+Max joined the Federal Defenders after serving as a federal law clerk for the Honorable Myron H. Thompson in the Middle District of Alabama.
+During law school, he defended noncitizens facing deportation and represented an asylum seeker and a petitioner for a sentence reduction under the Three Strikes Law who were ultimately granted relief.
 He also externed for the ACLU’s Immigrants’ Rights Project and co-founded the Stanford Advocates for Immigrants’ Rights student group.

 Max is fluent in Spanish and has lived and worked in Mexico and Colombia.